lpil/gleeunit/README.md

 # gleeunit

-Gleam bindings to the Erlang EUnit test framework.

-A custom test runner is included for when compiled to JavaScript running on either NodeJS or Deno.
+A simple test runner for Gleam, using EUnit on Erlang.

 Documentation is available on [HexDocs](https://hexdocs.pm/gleeunit/index.html).